• Conservation

 The Eastern Whip-poor-will was once a familiar bird across much of New Hampshire, but is rare today except in a few scattered locations.
 To learn more about this poorly-known species, Pam Hunt initiated a monitoring program in New Hampshire in 2003, and followed this with habitat research from 2008 to 2012.
 In this program she’ll provide an overview of whip-poor-will ecology, discuss conservation issues facing the species, and wrap up with some of the results of her research program.

-Choose a Senior Biologist Program topic and contact Shelby Morelli to inquire on availability.
+Choose a Senior Biologist Program topic and fill out the form to inquire about availability.

 • 1 Hour Programs $250 + mileage